-This past week we made the decision to close our office for a day and have our team attend the Live2Lead simulcast put on by John Maxwell.
-The event itself was a huge success however determining what the return on investment (ROI) was will be more difficult!
+We have, from time to time, made the decision to close our office for a “training” day, and have our team attend training seminars, webinars and events.
+The events themselves are always a huge success however determining what the return on investment (ROI) was can be more difficult!

 With a product or service, the ROI is easy to calculate.
 You spent X number of dollars on a product, which resulted in increased sales or productivity.
 Comparing the sales numbers or productivity before and after the purchase of the product will give you your ROI and all of your number crunchers are happy.
 With staff training, it is much more difficult to calculate the true ROI.

 - How do you know if your investment paid off?

 - How long do you wait before you determine the ROI?

 - How do you measure the takeaways from staff trainings?

 We have never found easy answers or any mathematical equations to satisfy the needs of our numerically inclined management team, but we do have a few ways to measure the success of our investment into staff training & development.